Winnability will be criterion while allocating tickets in NCP for Lok Sabha polls: Ajit Pawar | Politics

 In the 2019 polls, Kolhe defeated Shivajirao Adhalrao Patil of Shiv Sena (undivided) which contested in alliance with BJP.
 After severing ties with BJP after the last Assembly polls, Shiv Sena joined hands with NCP and Congress to form the Maha Vikas Aghadi.

-Pawar was speaking to reporters on the sidelines of the review meeting of NCP which also discussed preparations for a public rally scheduled to be held in Ahmednagar to mark the party's foundation day on June 9.
+Pawar was speaking to reporters after attending the review meeting of NCP workers and functionaries which also discussed preparations for a public rally scheduled to be held in Ahmednagar to mark the party's foundation day on June 9.

 ''While allocating tickets for Lok Sabha elections, the opportunity will be given to those candidates who have elective merit,'' the NCP leader said.